Singapore > Legal market overview

 - United States

-The local market meanwhile is dominated by four pre-eminent firms: Rajah & Tann LLP, Allen & Gledhill LLP, WongPartnership LLP, and Drew & Napier LLC.
-RHTLaw Taylor Wessing LLP gained traction in dispute resolution, IP and TMT, as did Rajah & Tann LLP in banking and capital markets.
-Other strong firms competing in the market include Shook Lin & Bok LLP, Stamford Law Corporation and Rodyk & Davidson LLP.
+The local market continues to be dominated by four pre-eminent firms: Rajah & Tann LLP, Allen & Gledhill LLP, WongPartnership LLP, and Drew & Napier LLC.
+Real estate work is a mainstay, and the market remains so vibrant that there are fears of a property bubble.
+The government has introduced cooling measures and price stabilising has also been suggested.
+Other strong and competitive local firms include Shook Lin & Bok LLP, Stamford Law and Rodyk & Davidson LLP.

 Search News and Articles